Advice > Software engineering

 Customer obsession is about empathy.
 Interviewers want to see that you understand the consequences that every decision has on customer experience.
 You need to know who the customer is and their underlying needs, not just the tasks they want done.

-This is by far the most important leadership principle used at Amazon.
+This is by far the most important leadership principle at Amazon.
 Therefore, it is the most critical one to prepare for.

 Example "customer obsession" questions asked by Amazon